Are you a charity or a non-profit organisation? If so, you could be eligible to host a Career Development Placement Student!

 Students: If you are looking for your own placement please ensure the organisation is made aware of all the information on this page.

 The Career Development Module is an academic module that students can take as part of their degree.
 This requires them to undertake 70 hours volunteering at a placement throughout the academic year, from Term 1 (October) until the end of Term 2 (April/May).
 The student is required to split the hours evenly across the 2 terms, so a minimum of 30 hours in each term.
-This works out at about 4 hours volunteering per week.
+This works out at about 3-5 hours volunteering per week during term-time.

-The student is required to develop 4 main graduate skills throughout their time volunteering for the module.
+Placement students are required to develop & demonstrate 4 main graduate skills throughout their time volunteering for the module.
 These are:

 - Planning & Organising